fbpx

 Lifestyle Fit: Demotion is okay

-There are options in today’s workforce that were frowned upon in times past, but can actually be viewed as positive career moves today.
+There are options in today’s workforce that were frowned upon in times past but can actually be viewed as positive career moves today.
 Voluntarily taking a demotion in pursuit of less pressure and a more relaxed lifestyle is not always seen negatively today.
-Instead of upward mobility, people are often pursuing flexed mobility, a choice which allows them even more options to create “fit.”
+Instead of upward mobility, people are often pursuing flexed mobility, a choice that allows them even more options to create “fit.”

 Sometimes a poor fit is a basic mismatch between who you are and what the job requires.
 In that case, getting out of a “bad fit job” is simply the best option (like with the loan officer).
 Sometimes a poor fit is a matter of a poor fit with lifestyle (choosing a demotion may offer better options).
 Sometimes the poor fit simply requires growth and learning and is doable with focused effort (like with the entrepreneur).
 Regardless of the reason, seek fit.